nbr23/youtube-dl-server/README.md

 Once the addon repository has been added, you should be able to install (YouTube Dl Server) from the Unofficial-skills section.

+### Windows 10

+Check out the release tab for windows builds.

 ## Configuration

 Configuration is done through the config.yml file at the root of the project.